Blending Complementary Memory Systems in Hybrid Quadratic-Linear Transformers: Experimental details

 \paragraph{Model configuration.} The model hidden size is set to 128 and the number of heads is 4.
 For HQLTs, we use the dynamic vector mixing strategy, and the chunk size is set to 8 (except for the Delayed-Chunk variant, we set it to 16 for an implementation reason).
 We use 2 layers for Parity and 3 layers for Modular Arithmetic.
 Naturally, the crucial factor $2$ is applied after the sigmoid activation on the dynamic learning rate $\beta_t$ in DeltaNet (Eq.~\ref{eq:delta_update}) to enhance its state-tracking ability \citep{grazzi2024unlocking}.

 \paragraph{Training settings.} We train with a batch size of 1024 for 20,000 steps.
 We search for the best learning rate among \{$5e^{-3}$, $1e^{-3}$, $5e^{-4}$, $1e^{-4}$\} (the only difference compared to \citet{grazzi2024unlocking} is that this list includes $5e^{-3}$ instead of $1e^{-2}$), each with three seeds.
 We directly measure the validation accuracy to determine the best configuration.
 In the main result table, Table \ref{tab:expressivity}, we report the best/max result among the seeds for the best configuration, while Table \ref{tab:expressivity_more} shows variability among seeds.
 This is a standard practice in formal language recognition tasks \citep{BhattamishraAG20,irie2023practical}.
 We train with sequence lengths from 3 to 40, and validate on sequences of lengths from 40 to 256.
+Each training run on a single H100 takes about 70 min.